pletfix/docs/en/commands.md

     $stdio = $this->stdio();

+`Stdio` provides methods for input and output messages.
+The basically method for outputting messages is `write`.
+All other messages that output messages used this function.
+And the basically input method is `read`, which is used by all functions that get the users input (except: `secret`).

-You can access the most of the methods of the `Stdio` class directly from the `AbstractCommand` so you normally do not need the roundabout way over stdio().
+You can access the most of the methods of the `Stdio` class directly from the `AbstractCommand` so you normally do not need the roundabout way over `stdio()`.
 Exception are the following functions which are not served by the command class:

     $stdio->err($text = null);    // Prints text to Standard Error.
     $stdio->getStdin();           // Returns the Standard Input handle.